 Although many different variants of 4K exist, one standard is that all versions have over 7 million pixels in their display, with the largest concentration of variants being around 8 million pixels.

-For live broadcasting in 4K and creating 4K VOD content over IBM Cloud Video, the recommended settings are:
+For live broadcasting in 4K and creating 4K VOD content over IBM’s video streaming services, the recommended settings are:

 Bitrate: 14 to 30 megabits per second (Mbps)